 In the last decades, the workplace has suffered a huge transformation.
 Advances in technology created a culture of “here and now”.
 If you have a smartphone you can answer calls or check emails any time of the day, if there’s a task to be completed, you are supposed to do it now, it doesn’t matter if it’s 3 o’clock in the morning.
-This led to a toxic culture, where employees are considered property of the company, disrespected on a regular basis, and management seems believe it is entitled to that disrespect.
+This led to a toxic culture, where employees are considered the property of the company, disrespected on a regular basis, and management seems to believe it is entitled to that disrespect.
 It happens in workplaces around the world, from very small family businesses to multi-national companies.

 A boss is a leader.
 A good manager leads the way for the team, working with the team, for the team.
 Answers questions, trains staff.
 In my view, to be a good boss one must know the work back to front, to be able to delegate and show how it’s done, should there be any questions.
-A leader must grow with the team, hear from them, learn from them, because that’s how we all grow.
-A true leader is the one who trusts their team and gives them freedom to do their job.
+A leader must grow with the team, hear from them, learn from them because that’s how we all grow.
+A true leader is the one who trusts their team and gives them the freedom to do their job.

 A toxic job

 I read a comment on social media the other day, and I strongly believe it is true.
 “You don’t leave a job; you leave a toxic culture”.
 Employees make a company flourish and grow.
 If the staff is unhappy, overworked or bullied they won’t be able to reach their full potential, and that will hurt the company and will hurt them.

 A good company culture, where employees feel empowered to give ideas, feeling they belong and their contribution is valued, will make them feel good and more productive.